-Intelligent automation is the top technology trend for 2020
+Intelligent automation continues to be one of the top technology trends for 2021

 As a customer, you can easily fill out an online form to request a consumer loan or make an insurance claim.
 Yet, it often still takes several days before your request is actually handled because even basic tasks, such as checking if all the information is there, are still done manually.

-That is why the rise of intelligent automation (or hyperautomation) is the number one trend in Gartner’s list of “Top 10 Strategic Technology Trends for 2020”.
+That is why the rise of intelligent automation (or hyperautomation) is for the second year in a row in Gartner’s list of “Top Strategic Technology Trends for 2021”.

 But what is ‘Intelligent Automation’ and how can it help your business?